How Do I Optimize My Content?

 Why is Content Optimization Important?

-When done right, content optimization will make your content stand out from the crowd of your competitors and convert visitors to leads.
+When done right, content optimization will make your content stand out from the crowd of your competitors and convert visitors to leads or customers.
+It also means that all the time, money, and energy you and your employees spend on creating content is actually worth it.
+Without optimizing, the majority of content goes unseen.

-Does this seem like a lot to accomplish?
+So, optimizing your content is clearly important, but does it seem like a lot to accomplish?
 You’re right; it is.
 But not to worry, we’ll break this process down a bit further.
-Here are a few examples of how to optimize different kinds of content:

 Want your content to go viral?
 You gotta optimize.
 Optimizing your text is especially important for landing pages since they’re full of additional information about other pieces of content and aspects of your business.